Asanda-Mtshali/Order-payments-dataset/README.md

 Counted how many payments were made using credit cards.

+### 4. Types of payment methods

+Determines different types of payment methods found in the dataset.

+### 5.

 ## 💡 Key Insights

 * Credit cards are a dominant payment method